NotRiemannCousin/ViewFinder-Copy/README.md

 ## Relevant Scripts

 ### ItemController, PlayerItemsManager, etc
 These scripts regulate the exchange of items.
 The `Photo` and `CameraScript` are the unique Items in this project.
-Adapted from the scripts in the 3D FPS sample from Unity.
+Adapted from the scripts in the FPS Microgame from Unity.

 ### CameraScript
 This script just tell to `_Photo` to take a "picture" by using the `SayCheese()` method when `OnUse()`.
 No big deal...